julienhmmt/docker-compose/README.md

-# docker compose stack examples
+# docker compose stack examples, for Traefik

 This is some examples used at home on my homelab.
 Many stacks are production-ready and daily used.
+Folders got a Traefik dynamic configuration, with a docker socket proxy.
+There are many tweaks to provide a ready-to-use environment.

+Configurations provided are tested on a private environment (QEMU and VirtualBox).
+Maybe in few months I'll test it on GCP, Azure or AWS (if there's free month subscription).

 ## :factory: Requirements